| Written by Brandon

 the time encoder is sequence encoder.
 This translates into Acacia

 making up stuff to try and make things fit to their interpretation.
+"With absolutely

 no reference or drawing, one of ordinary skill in the art would